jadebustos/digital-cv/speaker.md

 ## 2018

 - 🇪🇸 **Red Hat Ceph Storage Break & Fix**, competion on the in-person Red Hat forum event at Madrid, September.
-I designed, coded and deployed a demo where a web R application, created for the demo, used data from Ceph which was broken and participants had to fix it.
+I designed, coded and deployed a demo where a web R application, which used data from Ceph storage was broken, participants had to fix it.
 I was explaining them the challenge, guided them and explained to them the advantages of Ceph.
 There was a reward for the three fastest ones.
 - 🇬🇧 **Openstack Security: applying security standards (CIS)**, on the Red Hat Tech Exchange at Prague, September.
 I showed audience  the benefits of applying the CIS standard to Openstack and how I successfully implemented it in one of Red Hat's Telco customers.
 - 🇬🇧,👪 **NFV roundtable** on the Red Hat Tech Exchange at Prague, September.
 I was invited to participate to share my experience during my engagement with one Red Hat's Telco customer.
 - 🇪🇸,👪 **Your cloud, your rules**, [Masterclass at University of Valencia, April the 11th](https://www.uv.es/congressosdi/masterclass18/).